Everything you need to apply for graduate school is here. Let’s get you started.

 Submit your documents well in advance of the deadline to allow time for evaluation.

 - Academic credentials (or transcripts) should be issued in English by the institution and include course listings with grades, degree certification and the institution’s official seal/signature.
 If the institution does not provide an English translation, a copy of a certified English translation should be included with transcripts.

-- If available, the grading scale and student’s grade point average (GPA) should be noted on the official credentials.
+- If available, the grading scale and student’s GPA (grade point average) should be noted on the official credentials.

-- Notarized copies are acceptable or you can bring your credentials to the Office of Admissions – Graduate Programs to be copied.
+- Notarized copies are acceptable or you may bring your credentials to the Office of Admissions – Graduate Programs to be copied.

-Applicants for programs that provide initial educator certification must have official transcripts translated and evaluated course-by-course with GPA calculation by one of these outside agencies:
+Applicants for programs that provide initial educator certification must have their official transcripts translated and evaluated course-by-course with GPA (grade point average) calculation by one of the outside agencies listed below: